stackbit-projects/super-tortoise-d7436/content/pages/posts/photography.md

   means of an image sensor, or chemically by means of a light-sensitive material such as photographic film.
 date: '2018-01-15'
-thumb_img_alt: A man looking at a beautiful lake and mountains landscape in Switzerland
 content_img_path: images/8.jpg
 seo:
   title: What Is Photography and What It Means To Me